My 10 Days Rafting in the Grand Canyon

 New Screening Measures

-Five days before your trip, I was required to sign and complete the OARS Health & Hygiene Pledge, stating that I was healthy, would abide by OARS protocols, and participate in all screening measures.
+Five days before your trip, I was required to sign and complete the OARS Health & Hygiene Pledge, stating that I was healthy, would abide by OARS protocols, and would participate in all screening measures.
 These screening measures include:

 COVID-19 symptom questionnaire and temperature check prior to travel, at the pre-trip meeting, and daily for the duration of your trip to ensure there havenโ€™t been any changes in health among the group.